Brown scores 25 to lift No. 12 Kansas St over Denver 64-56

 Kansas State pulled this one out despite shooting 38 percent from the field, including 6 of 27 (22 percent) from 3-point range.
 The Wildcats were terrible at the foul line, too, going 12 for 27.

+"It felt good to be back on the court," Sneed said.
+"I just keep trying to get better every day and that right now is my main focus and the team, too."

 Denver held a 12-11 lead with nine minutes left in the first half before Kansas State went on a 7-0 run highlighted by Brown's dunk.
-The Pioneers kept the game close with a 7-0 spurt to end the half and trailed 31-28 going into the locker room.
+The Pioneers kept it close with a 7-0 spurt to end the half and trailed 31-28 going into the locker room.

 BIG PICTURE